 It would know that by making this commitment it will inspire other families to do the same and play a meaningful role in the first Jewish effort dedicated to saving the lives of thousands of non-Jews.

 This in itself could be a religious experience within a religious experience, and a truly meaningful way of revitalising an ancient Jewish ritual.

 Now imagine that we manage, together, to make this a thing.

-We can start small: if 50 of the congregations currently interested in participating in the initiative* each inspire an average of only three families to take this pledge by the end of 2023, we will already have Jewish families collectively committed to saving around 150 lives and preventing tens of thousands of cases of serious illness (from life-cycle events alone!).
+We can start small: if 50 of the congregations currently interested in participating in the initiative* each inspire an average of only two families to take this pledge, we will already have Jewish families collectively committed to saving around 100 lives and protecting tens of thousands of people serious illness (from life-cycle events alone!).

 Now imagine that these families have a great experience with this new practice (why wouldn’t they?), that our project steadily continues to grow, that more congregations join every year, and that the level of engagement rises slightly.
 That would already be enough to eventually save thousands of lives in the next decade from Bar/Bat Mitzvahs alone!

 (This is all, mind you, before taking into account all the additional good some of the more enthusiastic families and children involved will end up doing later in life, and how this new Jewish practice will inspire others in the community and in the broader Jewish world.)

 But there’s no reason to stop there: if ‘pledging to save a life’ becomes a widespread way for Progressive Jewish families around the world to celebrate life-cycle events, there really is no end to how many people we could help here.

 But perhaps I’m getting a bit ahead of myself (as I often do in relation to this project).

 Perhaps I should end by saying, more concretely, that I really can’t wait to meet the first couple of ‘life-saving families’ from your congregation and see how much good we can do together!